Get started with Nextflow on Verily Workbench

 wb resource list

-3. Create a cloud environment to run Nextflow
+3. Create an app to run Nextflow

 Git repo resources — such as the one we just defined — will be